All Episodes

 They're just being paranoid.

-The Kook fringe thinks he's nothing, these Clinton people are nothing but centrists and so forth.
+These Clinton people are nothing but centrists and so forth.

-Um, I don't know what you leftists that support Obama expect.
+I don't know what you leftists that support Obama expect.

 He's only nationalizing the auto industry for crying out loud.

-We won't even go there.
+We don't even want to go there.

-I mean, these people I don't think could be happy.
+I mean, these people, I don't think, could be happy.

-800-282-2882 is the phone number if you want to be on the program.
+Rush Limbaugh, the EIB network, 800-282-2882 is the phone number if you want to be on the program.

-From the Ventura County, California Star.
+The sitcom continues from the Ventura County, California star.

 A rare 50-year Arctic blast sets its sights on Southern California.